-The spirit of Europe has its roots in antiquity and ever since then the name of our continent has been associated with the mythological figure of Europa.
-According to the legend, she was the daughter of a Phoenician king, living on the Mediterranean coast of what is now Lebanon.
-Zeus, father of the gods, fell in love with the beautiful woman and kidnapped her to Crete disguised as a bull.
-Once there, Zeus and Europa had three children, one of whom was Minos, who went on to be the ruler of the island, while his mother gave the entire continent its name.
-One of the most important ideas that was brought into the world in connection with the »Myth of Europe« is without doubt that of democracy.
-When it comes to the emergence of a European cultural identity, the arts and especially music played a central role from the late Middle Ages.
-Under the title »Myth of Europe - Sounds of Europe«, the festival decided in 2021 to shed a musical light on a neighbouring country every year.
-The first year the choice fell on Belgium, this year the focus is on the Netherlands.
+Europe's spirit is rooted in antiquity and the name of our continent has been associated with the mythological figure of Europa since ancient times.
+According to legend, she was a Phoenician king's daughter who lived on the Mediterranean coast of what is now Lebanon.
+Zeus, father of the gods, fell in love with the beautiful woman and, disguised as a bull, abducted her to Crete.
+Once there, Zeus and Europa had three children, including Minos, who would henceforth be the ruler of the island, while his mother became the namesake of the entire continent.
+One of the most important ideas related to the »myth of Europe« that was spread around the world is without question that of democracy.
+But within the framework of a cultural European identity, the arts, and in this context music in particular, have played a central role since the late Middle Ages.
+Each year since 2021, the festival has therefore turned the musical spotlight on a neighbouring country under the title »Mythos Europa - Klänge Europas« (Myth of Europe - Sounds of Europe).
+After Belgium and the Netherlands, this year’s focus is on Italy.